m110/grafcli/README.md

 * Templates of dashboards, rows and panels.
 * File export/import.
 * Interactive CLI with completions support.
-* Compatibility across Grafana 1 and 2.
+* Compatibility across older Grafana versions.
 * ...and more!

 ## Why?